possibilities/meteor-user-sessions/README.md

 # User Sessions for Meteor

-A Meteor lib for tracking users across requests (based on [client-sessions](http://client-sessions.meteor.com))
+A smart package for authentication and tracking users across requests (based on [client-sessions](http://client-sessions.meteor.com))

 [Check out the demo!](http://user-sessions.meteor.com/)